schibsted/spid-tech-docs/resources/endpoints/email-templates-post.md

 :introduction

-Update the list of email templates used by SPiD.
+Update the list of email templates used by Schibsted account.

 :relevant-endpoints